Austria

 Country Description

+Important foundations for Austrian German were laid between 1770-1780 when Habsburg sovereign Maria Theresia introduced mandatory schooling and a new bureaucratic linguistic standard based on Upper Saxon, which mixed with local Austrian Bavarian and Alemannic varieties over time.
 There is no systematic data on deaf sign language users in Austria, thus the common estimate of 0.01% of the population is applied, coming up to 8,000.
 Together with hearing, hard-of-hearing and learning users, this results in approximately 10,000 ÖGS sign language users.
 There is a marked shortage of ÖGS translators (approx. 100 at the moment), which has been flagged as an issue.
-The last "tradititional" language census in Austria took place in 2001 (and every ten years before that), when a switch was made from respondent-based questionnaires to register-based administrative data.
+The last "traditional" language census in Austria took place in 2001 (and every ten years before that), when a switch was made from respondent-based questionnaires to register-based administrative data.
+Over time, some Austrian minoritised language communities have established sizable sub-communities in larger cities and commute back and forth, e.g. between Vienna and Burgenland in the case of many Burgenland Croats.

 Language Endonym Geographic Area Source Legal Recognition Legal Document Source National Number Bases for Calculation Estimation Date Source Endangerment Level